lpesenti/Archimedes_repo/README.md

     * _SosEnattos_Data_yyyymmdd_ (n)
       * *.lvm
 #### Arc_Data_Analysis.py
+* This file has to be considered as an example of how _Arc_functions.py_ should be used.
 * This script requires _Arc_functions.py_ in order to work.
 * Be aware to change the value of the ___path_to_img___ to the directory where you want to save your images.